By Imran Hussain | 267 days ago (June 25, 2009) Microsoft

 The results are out, Microsoft Security Essentials beats the competition

 AV-Test GmbH did a thorough test of Microsoft Security Essentials, with almost 3200 viruses, Trojans and worms.
 All files were detected by the AV, even those ones that aren’t yet detected and cleaned by other paid AV software.
-They also tested it for false positives, where an AV points out legitimate software as a virus, and even then MSE passed the test with flying colors.
+They also tested it for false positives, where an AV points out legitimate software as a virus, and even then Microsoft Security Essentials passed the test with flying colors.
 None of the clean files were marked as malicious by it.

 Its ability to detect malware and rootkits has also been praised by AV-Test and they’ve found no reason to complain so far.
 Although they want to test it against more sample just to be sure.
 With lightweight performance, and no nonsense design along with almost next to none useless prompts MSE has really put up a competition to the many popular and mostly useless when needed AV software that not only bug the user but fail to detect many viruses.